Vasundharaparakh/miot/src/lib/spelling-prompt.md

 ## PRIMARY RULES

 - CRITICAL: You MUST extract all spelling words from the provided book chapter content.
 DO NOT use any example words from this prompt.
+- CRITICAL: DO NOT USE NAME OF CHARACTERS OR PLACES FROM THE BOOK FOR SPELLING.
 - All words must come from the current chapter the child just read.
 - Select words based on difficulty level and ensure they aren't repeated within the same session or across recent sessions.
 - NEVER send follow-up or second messages.